 There is a danger in fluffy-happy stories about landfill turn-arounds.
 It's easy for a casual reader to come away from these stories with the idea that the nature reserve erases and offsets all the bad things that landfills represent.
 "Boy, those environmentalists screaming about recycling sure were crazy — without the landfill we would never have built the nature reserve!"

 Here are a few comments from the Telegraph article that are representative of the exact wrong line of thinking in regards to landfills and their long-term prospects.

 The thing to remember that even for every well-built and -maintained landfill, there are 10, 20, 50 others that were not properly designed and maintained.
 Many were abandoned by corporate entities long defunct or absorbed.
 Leaking landfills have the potential to devastate their surrounding environment and can remain dangerous for more than 100 years as they slowly molder and decay.

 So while we should certainly celebrate landfill conversions like the Essex nature reserve and continue to develop ways to harvest the biogas burped off from the trash, let's not forget what we're dealing with.
 We need to keep our eye on the prize and work towards eliminating the very idea of "waste" itself.
-In the perfect world that we need to strive for, there are no landfills — everything is either composted
+In the perfect world that we need to strive for, there are no landfills — everything is either composted or reused.

 Beyond anything else, landfills are a reminder of our inability to engineer our way out of our garbage problem.
 A little topsoil and native grasses doesn't change that.